AutoFlowLabs/ios-bridge/Readme.md

 ### 🙏 Acknowledgments

 **Special Thanks:**
+- **[Meta's IDB (iOS Debug Bridge)](https://fbidb.io/)** - For providing the foundational CLI commands and iOS control capabilities that inspired iOS Bridge.
+The [idb project](https://github.com/facebook/idb) serves as the backbone for iOS device automation, and without their excellent work, iOS Bridge wouldn't exist.
 - **[Claude Code](https://claude.ai/code)** - For exceptional assistance with documentation, code structure improvements, and being an invaluable development companion throughout this project
 - **The Open Source Community** - For inspiration, tools, and the collaborative spirit that makes projects like this possible
 - **All Contributors** - Past, present, and future contributors who help make iOS Bridge better

 ---

-**Getting Started**: `pip install ios-bridge-cli && ios-bridge create "iPhone 15 Pro" "18.2" --wait && ios-bridge stream`
+**Getting Started**: `pip install ios-bridge-cli && ios-bridge start-server && ios-bridge create "iPhone 15 Pro" "18.2" --wait && ios-bridge stream`